Skip to main content

 • “The time mechanic is so poorly managed that I played poorly and still managed to get the good ending while skipping nearly the entire third day.”

-• “The start is terrible and had me restart the whole first portion of the game because I didn't understand the time mechanic would punish me in the tutorial, and I didn't have a save far enough back to be able to complete the first objective.”
+• “The start is terrible and had me restart the whole first portion of the game because I didn't understand the time mechanic would punish me in the tutorial, and I didn't have a save further back enough so that I would be able to complete the first objective.”

 • atmosphere